MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 | *position* | [**Vector2**](xref:Microsoft.Xna.Framework.Vector2)              | The X and Y coordinates at which the texture will be rendered, with the texture's origin being the upper-left corner of the image.                              |
 | *color*    | [**Color**](xref:Microsoft.Xna.Framework.Color)                  | The color mask (tint) to apply to the image drawn.
 Specifying [**Color.White**](xref:Microsoft.Xna.Framework.Color.White) will render the texture with no tint. |

-Try adjusting the position and color parameters to see how they can affect the image being drawn.
+Try adjusting the position and color parameters and see how they can affect the image being drawn.

 MonoGame uses a coordinate system where (0, 0) is at the screen's upper-left corner.
 X values increase moving right, and Y values increase moving down.
 Understanding this, let's try to center the logo on the game window.